1911 Australian referendum (Monopolies)

 The Constitution Alteration (Monopolies) Bill 1910, was put to voters for approval in a referendum held in 1911 that sought to alter the Australian Constitution to give the Commonwealth power to nationalise any corporation deemed by both houses of parliament to be a monopoly.

 Question

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Monopolies) 1910'?

+Proposed Changes to the Constitution

-The proposal was to add section 51a to the Constitution to read as follows:
+The proposal was to add section 51a to the Constitution to read as follows (substituted text in bold):

 51a.
 When each House of the Parliament, in the same session, has by Resolution declared that the industry or business of producing manufacturing or supplying any specified goods, or of supplying any specified services, is the subject of a monopoly, the Parliament shall have power to make laws for carrying on the industry or business by or under the control of the Commonwealth, and acquiring for that purpose on just terms any property used in connexion with the industry or business.

 Results

-The referendum was not approved by a majority of voters, and a majority of the voters was achieved in only one state, Western Australia.Question: Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Monopolies) 1910'?
+The referendum was not approved by a majority of voters, and a majority of the voters was achieved in only one state, Western Australia.